 How can I beat my beer belly?

 Some pints of lager can contain 180 calories, the equivalent to a slice of pizza.
-Stouts and ales can be as calorific as a whole bagel (around 250 calories per pint!) and a pint of cider can contain as many calories as a sugared doughnut.
+Stouts and ales can be as calorific as a whole bagel (around 250 calories) and a pint of cider can contain as many calories as a sugared doughnut.

 And that's not including the chips, takeaway pizza and hangover fry-up the next day.